Percy Humphrey: Leader of Eureka Brass Band (1946-1975)

-After 1975, the Eureka Brass Band disbanded, but Humphrey revived the name for festival performances and other appearances.
-He continued to lead his own band and played with others at Preservation Hall until his death in New Orleans in 1995.
+The Eureka Brass Band disbanded in 1975, but Humphrey subsequently revived the name for festival performances and other appearances.
+He continued to lead his own band and perform at Preservation Hall until his death in New Orleans in 1995.
 His last performance was at the annual New Orleans jazz festival in April, three months before his death at the age of ninety.